cetz-package/cetz/src/draw/projection.typ

 /// - y (angle): Y-axis rotation angle
 /// - z (angle): Z-axis rotation angle
 /// - sorted (bool): Sort drawables by maximum distance (front to back)
-/// - cull-face (none,string): Enable back-face culling if set to `"cw"` for clockwise
+/// - cull-face (none,str): Enable back-face culling if set to `"cw"` for clockwise
 ///   or `"ccw"` for counter-clockwise.
 Polygons of the specified order will not get drawn.
 /// - reset-transform (bool): Ignore the current transformation matrix
 /// - body (element): Elements to draw